-In line with the Code of Practice methodology of 'Assess, Plan, Do, Review', children with SEND are identified as soon as possible.
-Staff are regularly assessing and monitoring pupil progress.
-Where there are concerns about a child's progress or possible barriers to learning, a Graduated Approach will be followed.
-Less than expected progress can be characterized by progress which:
+In line with the Code of Practice methodology of 'Assess, Plan, Do, Review', pupils with special educational needs and/or a disability are identified as soon as possible.
+Class teachers are regularly assessing and monitoring pupil progress.
+Where there are concerns about a pupil's progress or possible barriers to learning, a Graduated Approach will be followed.
+Less than expected progress can be characterised by progress which: